GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 General frequency-targeting configuration functions are intentionally absent.
 Applications provide explicit prescaler and timebase configuration data.
-The sole fixed-frequency exception is `TIM_ConfigDelay1MHz()`: a narrowly named bootstrap for the admitted polling-delay service that first validates a 72 MHz Timer kernel clock, then delegates the canonical configuration to `TIM_Config()`.
+The sole fixed-frequency exception is `TIM_ConfigForBlockingDelay()`: a narrowly named bootstrap for the admitted blocking polling-delay service that first validates a 72 MHz Timer kernel clock, then delegates the canonical configuration to `TIM_Config()`.
 `TIM_GetProgrammedTickFrequency()` remains as an observational calculation from the live Timer kernel clock and programmed PSC value.

-`TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that has already been configured through `TIM_ConfigDelay1MHz()` with a 1 MHz programmed tick.
+`TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that the application successfully allocated through `TIM_ConfigForBlockingDelay()` and has not subsequently reconfigured.
 It does not create a general delay service and does not use IRQ/NVIC state.
+The helper verifies only the Timer access preconditions;
+it deliberately does not revalidate PSC or the remaining base configuration.
-The helper verifies that the Timer clock gate is enabled and its active tick is exactly 1 MHz, stops the counter, disables `CR1.ARPE` so the new `ARR` value is immediate, writes `ARR = delayUs - 1`, resets `CNT`, clears `SR.UIF`, and then starts the counter with `CR1.OPM` set and `CR1.UDIS` temporarily clear so `SR.UIF` can be observed.
-It polls `SR.UIF` until the one-pulse update event completes, then stops the counter, restores the original update-event enable state, and clears `SR.UIF`.
-Polling has a bounded timeout and performs the same cleanup on timeout.
+`TIM_ConfigForBlockingDelay()` permanently enables OPM and update events, disables ARPE, clears `SR.UIF`, and leaves the counter stopped for the duration of the application-owned allocation.
+Each `TIM_DelayUs()` call updates `ARR = delayUs - 1`, resets `CNT`, clears `SR.UIF`, starts `CEN`, and blocks while polling `SR.UIF` until the one-pulse update event completes or the bounded budget expires.
+One cleanup path stops the counter when necessary and clears `SR.UIF` for both success and failure.
 The delay is a minimum blocking delay because software setup, polling, and cleanup can add a small positive overhead.
 The public `uint16_t` input bounds the accepted range to `1U..0xFFFFU`, so the maximum requested delay is `65535 us`.

-`TIM_DelayMs()` is a thin blocking wrapper over `TIM_DelayUs()`.
+`TIM_BlockingDelayMs()` is a thin blocking wrapper over `TIM_DelayUs()`.
 It rejects `0U`, then performs one `TIM_DelayUs(TIMx, 1000U)` chunk for each requested millisecond.
 Because the wrapper composes repeated microsecond-delay calls, its delay is also a minimum delay and accumulates the per-chunk software overhead.